 The same is true of thoroughbred Arabians and perfect cheese souffles.

 Exotic.
 Soignee.
 Redolent with rare flowers and precious fragrant oils.
-Nightblooming jasmine, rose centifolia, mvsor santal and the rarest of the rare, Osmantbus from China.
-Osmanthus blooms for a short time each Spring, and it can be found at a market in Canton.
+Nightblooming jasmine, rose centifolia, mysor santal and the rarest of the rare, Osmantbus from China.
+Osmanthus blooms for a short time each spring, and it can be found at a market in Canton.

 More than seven million flowers are picked to produce a single kilogram of the jasmine essence used in “1000.”
 Little wonder this marvelous fragrance is known as the essence of extravagance.